 Do you have sufficient support on campus to initiate a redesign?
-If not, you need to develop a plan to secure that support before beginning an actual redesign plan.
+If not, you need to develop a plan to secure that support before you begin an actual redesign plan.

-- Faculty Support.
-This guide assumes that those who wish to initiate a course redesign have identified the academic and/or resource problem(s) that course redesign can correct.
-You need to clearly specify the problem and gather data that supports the need for change-such as student pass rates for the past several years and the percentage of students who successfully complete the course.
+- Faculty support.
+This guide assumes that those who wish to initiate a course redesign have identified the academic and/or resource problem(s) that the Emporium Model can address.
+You need to clearly specify the problem and gather data that support the need for change, such as student pass rates for the past several years and the percentage of students who successfully exit the developmental math program.
 The question then becomes, Do all faculty members in the department understand the nature and extent of the problem?
-Even though many of the institutional teams that have worked with NCAT believed that the scope of their identified problem and the need to solve it were well-known among their peers, they subsequently learned that others did not share that understanding.
-That's why you need to be sure that all department members are aware of the problem and supportive of the need to correct it.
-Most faculty members are not familiar with course redesign and will need assistance in understanding it. - Administrative Support.
+Even though many institutional teams that have worked with NCAT believed that the scope of their identified problem and the need to solve it were well-known among their peers, they subsequently learned that others did not share that understanding.
+You need to be sure that all members of the department are aware of the problem and are supportive of the need to address it.
+Most instructors are not familiar with the Emporium Model and will need assistance in understanding it. - Administrative support.
 Do academic administrators (department chairs, deans, vice presidents, provosts, and presidents) understand the nature and extent of the problem?
 Have they seen the data?
-Even though many administrators do understand the scope of the problem the course faces (indeed, it may be the administration itself that initiates the redesign), others, surprisingly, do not have that understanding and will need to be informed.
-Most administrators are not familiar with course redesign and will need assistance in understanding it.
+Even though many administrators do understand the scope of the developmental math problem (indeed, it may be the administration that initiates the redesign), others surprisingly do not and need to be informed.
+Most administrators are not familiar with the Emporium Model and will need assistance in understanding it.
 Administrative issues will need to be addressed throughout the redesign process, and campus resources will be needed; consequently, having solid administrative support is extremely important to the success of the redesign.
 In addition, administrators may need to step in to support the redesign effort when colleagues or other departments or divisions question the redesign.
-Senior administrators must be prepared to provide that support. - Unionized Campuses.
+Senior administrators must be prepared to provide that support. - Unionized campuses.
 Faculty unions strive to ensure that faculty members work in a secure and productive working environment with a reasonable workload.
-On some campuses, work rules may seem to be obstacles to redesign.
-Because one of the goals of course redesign is to reduce instructional costs, unions sometimes conclude that faculty will automatically lose jobs or be required to carry heavier workloads.
-NCAT has successfully worked with institutions in many states that have faculty unions, including Massachusetts, New Jersey, and New York.
-The campus administration and those initiating the redesign need to take into account the specific union contract under which the redesign will occur.
+On some campuses, there are work rules that may seem to be obstacles to redesign.
+Because one of the goals of the Emporium Model is to reduce instructional costs, unions often conclude that faculty will automatically lose jobs or be required to carry a heavier workload.
+NCAT has successfully worked with institutions in many states that have faculty unions, including New York, New Jersey, and Massachusetts.
+Those initiating the redesign and the campus administration need to take into account the particular union contract under which the redesign will occur.

-NCAT's Scope of Effort Worksheet (see Appendix D) has been designed to help campuses document that the number of hours faculty devote to the redesigned course will be the same as or fewer than the number of hours devoted to the course's traditional format, even if class size grows or the number of sections that faculty carry increases.
-This is possible because course redesign off-loads to the technology certain tasks like monitoring student progress and grading.
-Explaining how this occurs and documenting the changes by using the Scope of Effort Worksheet enable redesign leaders to help union leadership understand the benefits of redesign for both students and faculty.
-Having union support is crucial to successful change on a unionized campus.
+NCAT's Scope of Effort Worksheet (see Appendix D) has been designed to help campuses document that the number of hours faculty devote to the redesigned course will be the same as or fewer than those devoted to the traditional format of the course, even if class size grows or the number of sections that faculty carry increases.
+This is possible because the Emporium Model offloads to the technology certain tasks like grading and monitoring student progress.
+Explaining how this occurs and documenting the changes by using the Scope of Effort Worksheet allow redesign leaders to help union leadership understand the benefits of redesign for both students and faculty.
+Having union support is key to a successful change on a unionized campus.

-Financial Support
+Financial Resources